Skip to main content

 userId?: string

-/** Filter by start date (inclusive) */
+/** Filter by start date (inclusive) - accepts Date, ISO string, or unix timestamp (ms) */

-startDate?: Date | string
+startDate?: Date | string | number

-/** Filter by end date (inclusive) */
+/** Filter by end date (inclusive) - accepts Date, ISO string, or unix timestamp (ms) */

-endDate?: Date | string
+endDate?: Date | string | number

 }